sjefvanleeuwen/blazor-adminlte/readme.md

 }
 ```

-Whith such markup you can render something like this:
+With such markup you can render something like this:

 ![screenshot](docs/img/adminlte-screenshot.png)